BuoyantIO/service-mesh-academy/l5d-certificate-management/README.md

 ### 3) Generating self-signed certificates for the security conscious
 ---

-**Why do we want shorter validty periods**: because they make our environment more secure and robust.
+**Why we want shorter validity periods**: because they make our environment more secure and robust.

 * Key compromises might happen more often than you think.
 Private keys need